KordingLab/KordingLab.github.io/_posts/2016-02-12-add-new-people.md

 #### How to add yourself to lab page

-You can also add yourself to the page in `_people` folder just create file name `<firstname>_<lastname>.md` in the folder.
+You can add yourself to the page in `_people` folder just create file name `<firstname>_<lastname>.md` in the folder.
 We require few line of header before you start writing your page.
 See the following

 ```
 ---